 Students are matched with a faculty member during the admissions process, but are admitted to the program, not to a specific lab group.
 When the research advisor is a core member of the clinical science faculty, that individual also is the academic advisor.
-That individual is available to discuss any aspect of the student's training, including course selection and load, financial support, etc. The student is responsible for discussing all commitments related to the practice of psychology (e.g., taking on a job, accepting an assistantship, summer teaching, doing volunteer work, seeking external clinical training experiences etc.) with the research/academic advisor.
+That individual is available to discuss any aspect of the student's training, including course selection and load, financial support, etc. The student is responsible for discussing all commitments related to the practice of psychology (e.g., taking on a job, accepting an assistantship, teaching courses at USC or outside USC, doing volunteer work, seeking external clinical training experiences etc.) with the research/academic advisor.

 Collaboration between students and their research mentors provides one of the most important contexts of learning experiences in our program.
 Research mentors and advisees should be in regular contact throughout the student's time in the program; faculty and students share the responsibility to ensure that regular contact occurs.
-Each relationship will be unique; in order to fit with the particular needs of the student and the research.
+Each relationship will be unique based on the particular needs of the student and the student's research.
 We have no intention of structuring the mentor-advisee relationship to the extent that it restricts optimal collaboration.
-Certainly, there are times when more frequent contact is needed (e.g., when generating research ideas or analyzing data) and other times when less frequent contact might suffice (e.g., when writing the qualifying exam paper).
+Certainly, there are times when more frequent contact might suffice.
 At a minimum, we anticipate that students meet individually with their mentor at least 3 times during each semester while in residence in the program.
-It is highly likely that students also will have more frequent lab or research group meetings with the mentor.
+It is highly likely that students will have additional meetings with their mentor through lab or research group meetings.